SuiSunbeam/sui-move-intro-course/unit-one/lessons/5_contract_deployment.md

 ## Deploying the Contract

 We will use the Sui CLI to deploy the package to the Sui network.
 You can deploy it to either the Sui devnet, testnet, or the local node.
-Just set the Sui CLI to the respective network and have enough tokens to pay for gas.
+Just set the Sui CLI to the respective network (Set current environment)[https://docs.sui.io/references/cli/client#set-current-environment] and have enough tokens to pay for gas.

 The Sui CLI command for deploying the package is the following: